bahmutov/grunt-clean-console/README.md

 ```shell
 npm install grunt-clean-console --save-dev
 ```

+**note** this does not install phantomjs, assumes it is in the path.

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript: